-The PCC has general 'Fidelity' insurance cover of £1m, increased to £3m for the Head of Finance and six accountants' posts.
+The PCC has general 'Fidelity' insurance cover of £1m, increased to £3m for six accountant posts within the Finance Department.
 This covers the loss of cash by fraud or dishonesty of employees and carries a £10,000 excess level.

-The Commissioner also has a 'Business Interruption' cover of £1m as part of its property insurance.
+The Commissioner also has a 'Business Interruption' cover of £1m as part of is property insurance.